Mauritius Rachael's trip

 Mauritius Fam Trip by Rachael - Senior Sales Consultant

-What a thrill it was when I was advised of my trip to Mauritius as a guest of our travel partners If Only and Turkish Airlines.
+What a thrill it was when I was advised of my trip to Mauritius as a guest of our travel partners.
 I was really looking forward to exploring and discovering this amazing destination.

 We flew from Dublin to Istanbul and then onto Mauritius.

 On arrival in Mauritius I firstly changed my currency to the Mauritian Rupee at the airport which was very easy and hassle free.